High Hopes Fulfilled

 It was in this year’s April that I managed to purchase tickets for this concert.
 The plan actually was to combine the concert in Verona, scheduled for September 14th with my holiday in Italy.
 Due to immense demand, these tickets were sold out completely in less than a minute, while I was hopelessly trying my luck online.
 Not accepting this defeat, plans were re-scheduled, and tickets for the gig a few days earlier in Pula, Croatia, were bought.

-Needless to say that David Gilmour naturally only picked out the very finest locations and venues (if one may still call it that).
-The European tour included six stops, starting in Pula, continuing in Verona, Florence, Orange and Oberhausen and finishing with several gigs in London’s Royal Albert Hall, where countless legendary musicians have had (or given) the honour to play.
-The North American Tour is supposed to follow in 2016.
+Needless to say, David Gilmour naturally only picked the very finest locations and venues.
+The European tour included six stops, starting in Pula, continuing in Verona, Florence, Orange and Oberhausen and finishing with several gigs in London’s Royal Albert Hall, where countless legendary musicians have had (or were given) the honour to play.
+The North American tour is supposed to follow in 2016.

 Even though I dislike saying it – these might be Gilmour’s last album and tour(s).
 The music is definitely worth listening to and I even more recommend to go ahead and be part of one of the tours’ stops – I am damn glad I have been!

 More info / photo credits: